 The EU provides food aid in the form of food products, money, vouchers, equipment, seeds, or veterinary services.
-The European Commission's (EC) Humanitarian Aid and Civil Protection department is in charge of food aid.
-In 2016, it provided 750 million euros for humanitarian food assistance projects implemented by partner organizations in 61 countries.
+The European Commission's (EC) Humanitarian Aid and Civil Protection department responsible for food aid.
 The aid does not include GE products.
 More information is available on the European Commission's website.

 The EU is not a recipient of external food aid.
 However, some redistribution within the EU is carried out under the Fund for European Aid to the Most Deprived.
+It does not include GE products either.